Olojo Festival: Prioritise economic growth above merriment, Buhari urges faithful

-As the people of Ile-Ife in Osun State celebrate Olojo Festival 2022, the indigenes have been charged to enhance the nation’s economy through their traditions.
+As the people of Ile-Ife in Osun State celebrate Olojo Festival 2022, the indigenes were charged to enhance the nation’s economy through their traditions.

 President Muhammadu Buhari who was represented by the Minister of Interior, Rauf Aregbesola at the ceremony on Saturday, stated that such festival should be to showcase farm produce and artisans’ works rather than mere merriment.

-Speaking on the security situation of the nation, the president promised to improve security with evident changes before the year ends.
+Speaking on the security state of the nation, the president promised to improve the nation’s security with evident changes before the year ends.

 He however, charged citizens to be vigilant and report strange movements, stressing that security is a collective responsibility.